How to add a price filter in WooCommerce: Complete Guide

 With a WooCommerce inventory management system, you can easily edit in bulk.
 This will shave hours off having to make changes and edit thousands of products manually.

-You’ll be able to change your product’s prices (plus its variations) and add discounts in just a few clicks.
+You’ll be able to change your product’s prices (plus its variations), update stock levels, and add discounts in just a few clicks.
 Save yourself the repetitiveness and the countless product page visits!

 Improved shopping experience